TheTexta/obsidian-main/Psychology/Social Psychology/Attraction.md

-Different to like and [[Love]].
+Different to like and [[love]].
 Attraction is purely biological and physical.
 # Factors for attraction
 Physical attractiveness, proximity and similarity. in that order
 ### Proximity